 Enhanced Geothermal Systems Demonstration Projects

-The U.S. Department of Energy funds several large-scale EGS demonstration projects, currently and in previous years.
-The data and scientific findings collected from these demonstrations are critical in guiding OG’s funding in EGS technology.
+The U.S. Department of Energy (DOE) funds several large-scale EGS demonstration projects, currently and in previous years.
+The data and scientific findings collected from these demonstrations are critical to supporting commercialization and guiding OG’s funding in EGS technology.

 The FORGE drilling rig in Beaver County Utah